RadialDevGroup/ombudsman/management/ONBOARDING.md

   - Subscribe to the slack channels
   - Where to find project briefings
   - How to get added to the Heroku and Pivotal
 - If you have questions or concerns about a project, talk to your dev lead.
-If that’s not working, then escalate it to the Director or Engineering or Ben.
+If that’s not working, then escalate it to the Director of Engineering or Ben.

 ### Developer Lead Onboarding
   - Discuss Dev Lead resources: